Vitae Aeternum: New World Aeternum leaves veterans, casuals, and PC players behind

 But what about the new content?
 The flagship features are the new FFA PvP area in Cutlass Keys and the Hive of the Gorgons raid.
 I’ve got nothing against these features, but as I’m neither a PvP fan nor a hardcore raider, they don’t do much for me.

-It makes sense for the new content to be more rewarding, but making it the only way to get above 700 is demoralizing.
+It makes sense for the new content to be more rewarding, but making it the only way to consistently get gear above 700 is demoralizing.
 It makes all of the other content feel a bit pointless, which isn’t great for a game that has always struggled with endgame retention.
 I wish we could see a return of the Umbral Shards system that let us upgrade items to the gear cap; that would allow players of all stripes to slowly earn their way to 725 while the raiders and FFA fighters get the fast track.
 That would be a fair compromise.

-But that’s not where we’re at, and not only does existing content not offer any path to 725, it’s now actually less rewarding than it was before Aeternum because elite chests no longer have a chance to drop transmog tokens.
+But that’s not where we’re at, and not only does existing PvE content not offer any path to 725, it’s now actually less rewarding than it was before Aeternum because elite chests no longer have a chance to drop transmog tokens.
 Obviously this sucks given that transmog tokens were already so hard to come by, but I don’t think transmog token availability is even the most serious issue with this.

 The chance at a transmog token, however remote, was a reason to keep running endgame content even if you already outgeared it.
 It gave you something to look forward to even if you’d already run a dungeon or elite area a hundred times.
 Now that’s gone.
 When a game is struggling with endgame retention as New World historically has, it’s not a good idea to remove one of the main chase items that kept people running content.